Shelby

 Using an alternate DNS server can help improve your internet speed and performance.
 But why would you want to switch?
 Many smaller, local internet service providers (ISPs) don't always have the fastest or most reliable equipment.
 They might not have the best backup systems in place.
 Your DNS queries may be logged which helps companies create a profile about you as a person.

 The alternate DNS servers listed below are run by big companies with lots of capacity and built-in backup systems, making them more reliable and often faster than the ones your ISP provides.
-Optionally, you can even go the extra step of selecting a DNS server that adds encryption.
+Optionally, you can even go the extra step of selecting a DNS server that adds malware filtering and/or encryption.
+Malware filtering will go a long way towards keeping your system free of unwanted junk.
 To use DNS encryption, you will need to consult the website of the DNS provider as it is not provided here.

-To use an alternate DNS, just pick one from the list.
+To use an alternate DNS, just pick one from the list provided below.
 Then you'll need enter the IP addresses into the DHCP settings of your router.
-Once you do that, the new settings will apply to all the devices connected to your network.
+Once you do that, the new settings will apply to all the devices connected to your home or business network.
 The best part?
 These alternate DNS services are completely FREE.
 While there are other options out there, these are some of the most popular and well-known.

 Cloudflare